In this short video, mums and dads share their experience of pregnancy and birth care in a homebirth setting.

 Your midwife will talk with you in detail about pregnancy, birth and parenting, and options for birth classes if you want to do them.
 As part of your homebirth plan, your midwife will discuss booking you into a back-up hospital.

-Once you and your midwife decide that labour is progressing, your midwife or midwives will come to your home and care for you during labour and birth.
+Once labour is progressing, your midwife and a second midwife will come to your home and care for you during labour and birth.

-After the birth, your midwife will check that you and your baby are both well and might stay with you for several hours.
-She’ll check on you and your baby every day for a few days, depending on how you and your baby are going.
+After the birth, the two midwives will check that you and your baby are both well and might stay with you for around 3-4 hours.
+They will check on you and your baby every day for a few days, depending on how you and your baby are going.
 Some midwives are available for phone advice (or a visit) up until you have your six-week GP check.

-If the midwife has concerns about your health or your baby’s at any stage during pregnancy, labour, birth or after birth, your birth setting might change.
-The midwife might call an ambulance to take you to your back-up hospital or nearest public hospital.
+If the midwives have concerns about your health or your baby’s health at any stage during pregnancy, labour, birth or after birth, your birth setting might change.
+The midwives might call an ambulance to take you to your back-up hospital or nearest public hospital.

 A few hospitals and birth centres now offer Medicare-funded homebirths as an option for some women.
 In this case, here are some of the costs you can expect: